matiasjgoitea/react-canvas-invaders/README.md

 # React Canvas Invaders

-Space Invaders immitation implemented on Canvas primitives with React for game logic and game status.
+Space Invaders imitation implemented on primitives inside canvas with React for the game logic and the whole state.

 React requires some initial setup before we can get our hands dirty.
-To agilize this process i used `create-react-app`
+To agilize this process I used `create-react-app`

 You can do the same by running: